= 枫林在线; ?>精华区>>学习交流>>大外科 |

 33. Alcoholic cirrhosis

-34. Budd-Chiari Syndrome: hepatic vein thrombosis leading to post-sinusoidal portal hy
+34. Budd-Chiari Syndrome: hepatic vein thrombosis leading to post-sinusoidal por

 35. Beta-blockade is the only proven method to prevent a FIRST bleed